MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgUserEvent.md

   - `[SingleValueLegacyExtendedPropertyId <String>]`: key: id of singleValueLegacyExtendedProperty
   - `[UserId <String>]`: key: id of user

-INSTANCES <IMicrosoftGraphEvent1\[]>: The occurrences of a recurring series, if the event is a series master.
+INSTANCES <IMicrosoftGraphEvent1[]>: The occurrences of a recurring series, if the event is a series master.
 This property includes occurrences that are part of the recurrence pattern, and exceptions that have been modified, but does not include occurrences that have been cancelled from the series.
 Navigation property.
 Read-only.
 Nullable.
   - `[Categories <String[]>]`: The categories associated with the item
   - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Id <String>]`:
-  - `[AllowNewTimeProposals <Boolean?>]`: true if the meeting organizer allows invitees to propose a new time when responding; otherwise false.
+  - `[AllowNewTimeProposals <Boolean?>]`: true if the meeting organizer allows invitees to propose a new time when responding; otherwise, false.
 Optional.
 Default is true.
   - `[Attachments <IMicrosoftGraphAttachment[]>]`: The collection of FileAttachment, ItemAttachment, and referenceAttachment attachments for the event.
 Navigation property.
 Read-only.
 Nullable.
     - `[Id <String>]`:
     - `[ContentType <String>]`: The MIME type.
     - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-    - `[Name <String>]`: The display name of the attachment.
-This does not need to be the actual file name.
+    - `[Name <String>]`: The attachment's file name.
     - `[Size <Int32?>]`: The length of the attachment in bytes.
   - `[Attendees <IMicrosoftGraphAttendee[]>]`: The collection of attendees for the event.
     - `[Type <String>]`: attendeeType
     - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Address <String>]`: The email address of an entity instance.
+      - `[Address <String>]`: The email address of the person or entity.
-      - `[Name <String>]`: The display name of an entity instance.
+      - `[Name <String>]`: The display name of the person or entity.
     - `[ProposedNewTime <IMicrosoftGraphTimeSlot>]`: timeSlot
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[End <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
-For example, '2019-04-16T09:00:00'.
+        - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
         - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for possible values.
+See below for more possible values.
       - `[Start <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[Status <IMicrosoftGraphResponseStatus>]`: responseStatus
       - `[(Any) <Object>]`: This indicates any property can be added to this object.